 Itinerary

-Arrive in Porto and, from the moment you board, the welcoming crew are at your service.
+Arrival in Porto - Arrive in Porto and, from the moment you board, the welcoming crew are at your service.
 In no time you’ll be settled into your luxurious, thoughtfully furnished accommodation and familiarising yourself with all the first-class aspects of this floating boutique hotel.

-Relax over a leisurely breakfast while the ever-changing scenery slips by through the restaurant’s superb panoramic windows.
+Castelo Rodrigo - Relax over a leisurely breakfast while the ever-changing scenery slips by through the restaurant’s superb panoramic windows.
 As we cruise, you might find it hard to believe the Douro was once a wild river, notoriously challenging to navigate, especially for the traditional flat-bottomed boats like ours which often foundered in its waters.
 Today, it has been tamed by a system of dams and locks, which have raised the water level to produce a topography similar to Scotland’s lochs and enhance the valley’s charm.

-You should remember to save some room at breakfast as we'll get to indulge in the most Portuguese of treats on board, the Pastel de Nata (egg custard tarts).
+You should remember to save some room at breakfast as we'll get to indulge in the most Portuguese of treats on board, the pastel de nata (egg custard tarts).
 We will learn the history of the recipe and see how they are made - which will make savouring one at the end even more enjoyable.

 Then make use of the onboard facilities as we cruise into ever more rural territory towards the Spanish border, where the river is at its most peaceful.
 You could take a refreshing dip in the sun deck pool – a rare treat on a cruise ship – or catch up on some reading (although we can't guarantee you won't get distracted by the view).
 Perhaps, instead, you'll choose to just soak up the sights of the Douro River valley with a cool pre-lunch glass of vinho verde, the local, gently fizzy white wine.
 (Portuguese wine is simply outstanding, but production is low, so the best is rarely exported.)
 Our wine list includes some excellent regional wines - hand-picked by sommeliers.
 A little experimentation can reap great rewards - you may even find a new favourite.